 This traditional way of cooking eggs and serving it with yogurt goes back to the time of the Ottomans.
-The sweetness of the poached eggs and the sourness of the garlic yogurt goes well with the chili flakes & walnut butter on top. —Piper Nigrum (GamzE)
+The sweetness of the poached eggs and the sourness of the garlic yogurt goes well with the chili flakes & walnut butter on top. —Gamze Mutfakta (Piper Nigrum)

 WHAT: Poached eggs in a bed of garlicky yogurt and topped with a spicy, walnut-y butter.